-- D. the rights of such series upon the voluntary or involuntary dissolution of, or upon any distribution of the assets of, the Company: - E. the provisions, if any, pursuant to which the shares of such series are convertible into, or exchangeable for, shares of any other class or classes of any other series of the same or any other class or classes of shares, or any other security, of the Company or any other entity, and price or prices or the rates of exchange applicable thereto; - F. the right, if any, to subscribe for or to purchase any securities of the Company or any other entity; - G. the provisions, if any, of a sinking fund applicable to such series; and - H. any other relative, participating, optional or other special powers, preferences, rights, qualifications, limitations or restrictions thereof:
+D. the rights of such series upon the voluntary or involuntary dissolution of, or upon any distribution of the assets of, the Company;

+E. the provisions, if any, pursuant to which the shares of such series are convertible into, or exchangeable for, shares of any other class or classes of any other series of the same or any other class or classes of shares, or any other security, of the Company or any other entity, and price or prices or the rates of exchange applicable thereto;

+F. the right, if any, to subscribe for or to purchase any securities of the Company or any other entity;

-all as shall be determined from time to time by the Board and shall be stated in a resolution or resolutions providing for the issuance of such Class A Preferred Shares (a "Designation of Series of Class A Preferred Shares");
+G. the provisions, if any, of a sinking fund applicable to such series; and all as shall be determined from time to time by the Board and shall be stated in a resolution or resolutions providing for the issuance of such Class A Preferred Shares (a "Designation of Series of Class A Preferred Shares");